xaviervalarino/portfolio/README.md

 # Portfolio Website
-A _homebrewed_ static site generator using Pandoc and NPM scripts.
+My portfolio website, built with a homebrewed static site generator.

 ## Dependencies
 Tools used for building the site: